mapattacker/datascience/supervised.rst

 Regression
 ----------

-Ordinary Least Squares (OLS) Regression
+OLS Regression
 ***************************************
+Ordinary Least Squares Regression or OLS Regression is the most basic form and fundamental of regression.
-Best fit line ``ŷ = a + bx`` is drawn based on the ordinary least squares method. i.e., least total area of squares with length from each x,y point to regresson line.
+Best fit line ``ŷ = a + bx`` is drawn based on the ordinary least squares method. i.e., least total area of squares (sum of squares) with length from each x,y point to regresson line.

 .. code:: python